falmar/todo-api/README.md

 $ docker run -it --rm --link todo-api-postgres:postgres -e PGPASSWORD=superpassword postgres psql -h postgres:9.5 -U postgres
 ```

-Expose port 5432 to connect to posgres if building the api locally
+Expose port 5432 to connect to postgres if building the api locally

 On posgres shell